UrbanInstitute/urbanschemes/README.md

 ### Box plot
 We can compare blood pressure by age group before and after a treatment by using the `bpwide` dataset included with a Stata installation.

-The y-axis title is placed along the top of the chart.
+The y-axis title is placed along the top of the chart and the y-axis line is removed.
 Dotted grid lines comply with the Urban Institute Data Visualization Style Guide guidelines for print materials.
 The legend is placed above the plot area.
 Axis ticks are removed.
 ```
 sysuse bpwide, clear